sgodse16/F1-optimizations-with-Gradient-Descent/README.md

 # F1-optimizations-with-Gradient-Descent

-This was the final project for 24703 - Numerical Methods taught by Prof. Alan McGaughey at CMU in Spring '23.

 Teammates: [Niranjan Bhombe](https://www.linkedin.com/in/niranjan-bhombe-364704127/) and [Parth Malpathak](https://github.com/parthmalpathak)

 We attempted to optimize the raceline for a single 90° corner using numerical methods.
 We first discretize the domain as shown below